Adalbert Hamman

-Adalbert-Gautier Hamman (1910-2000) was a French Franciscan priest (born when his part of Lorraine formed part of the German Empire).
-His main achievement was the publication of nearly one hundred translations of patristic texts in French, in the collection known as 'Pères dans la Foi', although a complete bibliographical description would extend much further.
+Adalbert-Gautier Hamman (1910 – 10 July 2000) was a French Franciscan priest.
+His main achievement was the publication of nearly one hundred translations of patristic texts in French, in the collection known as Les Pères dans la foi, although a complete bibliographical description would extend much further.
 His liturgical and social writings contributed to the mental climate of the second Vatican Council.